 A TRAINING PROGRAM FOR LEADERS OF PUBLIC MENTAL HEALTH AND SUBSTANCE USE DISORDER SYSTEMS “Ensuring Excellence While Leading Through Change”

-THE FALL 2018 AND SPRING 2019 CIBHS LEADERSHIP INSTITUTES are limited to a maximum of 30 current leaders in public mental health/behavioral health and substance use disorder services.
+THE SPRING 2019 CIBHS LEADERSHIP INSTITUTE are limited to a maximum of 30 current leaders in public mental health/behavioral health and substance use disorder services.
 The tuition cost for the nine days of training is $4,950.00 per participant.
 This price does not include travel and lodging.
-Applicants select which institute they would like to attend (Fall 2018 or Spring 2019).
 If accepted, participants must commit to participate for the full nine days.
 The County Mental Health Director/Behavioral Health Director or Alcohol and Other Drug Administrator, or not for profit agency director, must recommend applicants as indicated on the LI Application.

 MORE ABOUT THE PROGRAM: